veltman/insecurity/README.md

 You can also supply an array of strings and or regular expressions as a `whitelist` option.
 URLs that contain those strings or matches those expressions will be skipped.

-If the `silent` option is set to true, it will not throw parsing errors.
+If the `quiet` option is set to true, it will not throw parsing errors.

 ```js
 var fs = require("fs"),